currentxchange/purple-explainer/Purple.md

 Staking 1 Purple will ensure a piece of content will **show up on the map and on daily charts forever**.

-When a user stakes 1 or more $PURPLE, they will receive a $PURPLE-backed NFT that holds mutable information about what content they want to shine a spotlight on, and the time of day for the Up to occur.
+When a user stakes 1 or more $PURPLE, they will receive a PURPLE-backed NFT that holds mutable information about what content they want to shine a spotlight on, and the time of day for the Up to occur.

 This NFT is called an **Everstone**. *Yes, like the one you gave your [Pikachu](https://bulbapedia.bulbagarden.net/wiki/Everstone).*